 CRMs are all about organization, but that doesn’t only extend outward, it extends inward as well.
 There are several ways that a CRM system could benefit an agency internally.
 For example, government CRM could be used to keep track of applications and organize them based on different metrics.

-Hiring managers could then step in and have an easier time with the onboarding and training process because the CRM already organized the applications based on qualifications.
+Hiring managers could then step in and have an easier time with the onboarding and training process because the CRM is user friendly and already organized the applications based on qualifications.

 Many people believe that the key to retaining employees is having open and active communication between the people at the top and the people at the bottom.
 CRM is a great way to ensure this happens every day.
 There are many different engagement resources for employees to access whenever they have an issue.
 They can quickly reach the desk of a manager, and that goes both ways.
 The manager can contact their employees, so no one misses out on an essential bit of information.